SchoolProject12345/OCardGame/ChaosCardGame/Data/doc.md

  "energy_per_turn":0 // add to the user's owner's energy per turn }
 ```
+Additionaly, a `"player"` field may be set to either `"foe"` or `"ally"` to change the targeted player.

 ### Creature Maniplation
 Summon a creature card on the user's owner's board if possible